-To assess credit ratings, Athora considers the ratings from the three main rating agencies (Standard & Poor's, Fitch and Moody's) with the ratings from ECAI rating agencies.
-The table below provides information regarding the credit risk exposure of the group by classifying IFRS assets at 31 December 2021 according to the Standard & Poor's credit ratings of the counterparties.
+To assess credit ratings, Athora considers the ratings from the three main ECAI rating agencies (Standard & Poor's, Fitch and Moody's).
+The table below provides information regarding the credit risk exposure of the Group by classifying IFRS assets at 31 December 2022 according to the Standard & Poor's credit ratings of the counterparties.
 AAA is the highest possible rating.
 Assets within the range of AAA to BBB are classified as investment grade.
 Assets rated BB or below are classified as below investment grade.
 Athora also invests in a wide range of assets that are not rated-these tend to be loans or mortgages where credit ratings are not customary for the asset class.
 The credit risk on unrated assets varies and Athora assesses this through the internal credit underwriting process, risk governance and performance monitoring of these assets.